Hasee Toh Phasee: Soundtrack

-Shankar–Ehsaan–Loy were initially signed as composers for the film, but eventually opted out.
-The final soundtrack was composed by Vishal–Shekhar, with lyrics by Amitabh Bhattacharya, except for "Ishq Bulaava", which was penned by Kumaar.
-The album features six original tracks and one remix.

-The first single, "Drama Queen", sung by Shreya Ghoshal and Vishal Dadlani, was released on 23 December 2013, followed by "Zehnaseeb", sung by Chinmayi Sripaada along with Shekhar Ravjiani, on 3 January 2014.
-The complete album was released on 6 January 2014.
-A remix of "Drama Queen" was later uploaded separately on Dharma Productions' YouTube channel.
+Shankar–Ehsaan–Loy were initially signed on as composers for the film.
+But eventually they opted out, and songs featured in the film were composed by Vishal–Shekhar, while the lyrics are written by Amitabh Bhattacharya, except for "Ishq Bulaava", which is written by Kumaar.
+The first single "Drama Queen", sung by Shreya Ghoshal and Vishal Dadlani, was launched on 23 December 2013.
+The song "Zehnaseeb", sung by Chinmayi Sripaada along with Shekhar Ravjiani, was launched on 3 January 2014.

-The film also features a Gujarati rap written and composed by Khamosh Shah, which was included in the film but not in the official soundtrack album.
+There are six original tracks and a remix track in the album.
+The complete soundtrack album was released on 6 January 2014.
+The remix version of "Drama Queen" was later uploaded as a single on the official YouTube channel of Dharma Productions.
+A Gujarati rap song was entirely written and composed by Khamosh Shah, which is there in the film but not on the soundtrack.
 The "Punjabi Wedding Song" was choreographed by Karishma Chavan.